 An important note: a third study found some drawbacks when used with chemotherapy drugs often used to treat leukemia — which means people who are actively getting treated for cancer probably shouldn’t add apigenin-containing foods to their diet.

 For the rest of us, though, the lowly parsley plant represents an opportunity to give our body some support.
 It doesn’t take much — parsley has so much apigenin, a tablespoon or so a day is equivalent to the dose in the study.
-So just add a little tabbouleh to your sandwich for some alkalizing, anti-cancer punch!
+So just add a little tabbouleh to your sandwich to add to your cancer-fighting foods arsenal for some alkalizing, anti-cancer punch!

 Hoensch H, Groh B, Edler L, Kirch W. Prospective cohort comparison of flavonoid treatment in patients with resected colorectal cancer to prevent recurrence.
 World J Gastroenterol.
 2008;14(14):2187-2193.